 People laughed, took pictures, posed with Jesus.
 My agents had been trained not to smile so there we were, in the background.
 Grim faced, staring down all comers.
 Adding that delicious extra pinch of absurdity.

 We slowly made our way to the top floor and then crossed to the other side of the mall to a second atrium and another set of escalators.
 It was then that a cop who had been shadowing me for the past 10 minutes finally approached me.

 You’re not going to Bloomingdales are you?

-No sir, I reassure him in a professional tone.
+No sir, I reassured him in a professional tone.
 We are taking the down escalators and leaving.

 Good.
 Because if you went to into Bloomingdales, we wouldn’t be able to protect you.